Beyond classical Hamilton's Rule. State distribution asymmetry and the dynamics of altruism

 *corresponding author: \textit{argas1@wp.pl}

-\textbf{Acknowledgments}: We want to thank Mark Broom, Jan Koz\l owski for their support of the project and helpful suggestions and John McNamara for hospitality during research stays and valuable consulting.
-This paper was supported by the Polish National Science Centre Grant No. 2013/08/S/NZ8/00821 FUGA2 (KA) and Grant No. 2017/27/B/ST1/00100 OPUS (RR).
+\textbf{Acknowledgments}: We would like to thank Mark Broom and Jan Koz\l owski for their support of the project and helpful suggestions and John McNamara for hospitality during research stays and valuable advice and Matthijs Van Veelen for helpful suggestions.
+This paper was supported by the Polish National Science Centre Grant No.OPUS 2020/39/B/NZ8/03485 (KA) and received 2024 Tom Vincent Award by International Society for Dynamic Games.